PollRobots/sdf_tool/docs/color.md

 (lch-xyz (+ (xyz-lch a) #<0 0 20>))
 ```

-This converts to the CIE LCH colorspace (via CIE LAB) (where the H is a hue value in degrees),
+This converts to the CIE LCH color space (via CIE LAB) (where the H is a hue
-adds 20° and then converts back.
+value in degrees), adds 20° and then converts back.

 ![RGB → XYZ](rgb-xyz.doc)
 ![XYZ → RGB](xyz-rgb.doc)